henry-anderson/Ronin/DochAlgo/overview.md

 It's no secret that I am a casual player.
 Personally, Thallen's 90 day activity is about 3000 as of 4/30/20.
 While I don't want to exclude casual players, it's hard to justify giving gloves to anyone with my activity.
 3500 points currently equates to about 1.27% of the DKP pool which could potentially be used as a minimum for gloves.
 Right now (4/30/20) there are 37 separate players above that activity compared to only 13 players on 06/15/19.
 That shows that we couldn't simply use 3500 as  a constant otherwise it would make it too easy, or in some cases too hard to meet the requirement.

-Absolute minimum and maximums will also be used to make sure that the dynamic minimum never gets too high or too low.
-The ambiguity this creates will motivate players to aim for the higher end of this range to guarantee that they will be eligible when the time comes.
+Absolute minimum and maximums will also be used to make sure that the dynamic minimum never gets too high, in the case of server dominance, or too low.
+The ambiguity of these requirements will motivate players to aim for the higher end of this range to guarantee that they will be eligible when the time comes.

 Simply using minimum activity is not enough, another necessary requirement is steady activity.
 A power player may acquire twice the required minimum in one month then go inactive yet still be eligible from that single month.
 This can be solved by requiring the player's 45 day activity to be within a certain percentage of their 90 day activity.